HL7/phd/input/pagecontent/ProfileConsumers.md

     }

 #### Time Tick Resolution for R-R Intervals
-The Time Tick resolution is not used for measurement timestamps but for measuring R-R intervals (time between electrocardiogram R-wave peaks) in ECG and Heart Rate specializations.
+This section is only relevant for PHDs that support the Heart Rate or ECG specializations based on IEEE 11073-20601.
+It is not used for measurement timestamps but for measuring R-R intervals (time between electrocardiogram R-wave peaks) in ECG and Heart Rate specializations.
+The time tick resolution is a high frequency clock that is used to measure the time between R-wave peaks in an ECG trace.
 The number of ticks is reported in the `valueQuantity.value` element in Observations, not the effective[x] which is the time the measurement is taken.
 These special clocks typically have a resolution of 1024 Hz or better.
 When R-R intervals are reported, they are reported in units of these ticks, so one must know what the frequency of the clock is.
 The reason for this special clock is that R-R intervals have been traditionally timed using dedicated crystal oscillators.

 The time tick is given as a property and its units are Hertz.
 However, the R-R interval is given in the number of these ticks and many PHGs will not make the conversion as there is no UCUM code for the MDC dimension code of Ticks and therefore the units reported will be the MDC unit of ticks.
 Thus the reader will have to obtain the R-R interval using the R-R reported tick value and the tick frequency given in the Device property element.

 The property is indicated by the `Device.code` having the MDC code "68229".
 The value is a valueQuantity.

-An example of the Tick resolution property entry is given below.
+An example of the Tick resolution property entry for a 1024 Hz clock is given below.

     {
         "type": {